Organisations can prevent or reduce exposure to hazardous substances by:

 COSHH Legal Requirements

-—a. made a suitable and sufficient assessment of the risk created by that work to the health of those employees and of the steps that need to be taken to meet the requirements of these Regulations.The Control of Substances Hazardous to Health Regulations 2002 Regulation 6
+— made a suitable and sufficient assessment of the risk created by that work to the health of those employees and of the steps that need to be taken to meet the requirements of these Regulations.The Control of Substances Hazardous to Health Regulations 2002 Regulation 6

-COSHH Awareness Training for Organisations
+Principles of COSHH Training for Organisations

 All organisations, SME's to PLC's use substances that could cause harm to employees, contractors and members of the general public.
 These substances could range from simple antibacterial hand wash to acids, caustic substances and pesticides.
 COSHH assessments are needed for all, however innocent they may appear if they have a hazard label on their packaging.

-COSHH Awareness Training for the Self Employed
+Principles of COSHH Training for the Self Employed

 If you are self-employed, and have employees every part of COSHH regulations still apply.
 If you are self employed but have no employees, (but you take hazardous substances to other peoples premises), all parts of COSHH regulations apply except those about health surveillance and monitoring.
 The latter may apply to a mobile hairdresser, cleaners, electricians and plumbers for example.